Same-sex marriage (SSM) and domestic partnerships in Oregon.

 Talk about slippery slopes and unintended consequences!
 This sort of right-to-discriminate law would only lead to widespread hatred and fragmentation of society."
 1

-Actually, Contrarius' comment is inaccurate, because the initiative is very narrowly worded to allow the freedom to discriminate only in matters related to same-sex couples, and do not include racism, religism (bigotry towards other religions/belief systems), birth out of wedlock, blood transfusions, or taxes.
+Actually, Contrarius' comment is inaccurate, because the Oregon initiative to which he was referring was very narrowly worded to allow the freedom to discriminate only in matters related to same-sex couples, and do not include discrimination based on racism, religism (bigotry towards other religions/belief systems), a birth out of wedlock, blood transfusions, or taxes.

 There have been many attempts by legislatures in other states to pass "right to discriminate" legislation.
-But, as of 2014-MAR-01, they have all failed.
-A bill in Arizona raised a firestorm of opposition from civil rights promoters, the LGBT community, sports groups who feared the loss of the 2015 Super Bowl and other tournaments, 83 companies, Chambers of Commerce, tourism groups etc. It was even opposed by three Republican state Senators who had previously voted for the bill but had second thoughts afterwards.
+But, most have failed.
+A bill in Arizona raised a firestorm of opposition from civil rights promoters, the LGBT community, many professional sports groups who feared the loss of the 2015 Super Bowl and other tournaments, 83 companies, Chambers of Commerce, tourism groups, etc. It was even opposed by three Republican state Senators who had previously voted for the bill but had second thoughts afterwards.
 The bill in Arizona was the first "license to discriminate" bill to make it to the Governor for signing, and she vetoed the legislation.
 More details.

-The citizen initiative in Oregon is the first attempt to try to pass a constitutional amendment to allow business owners and corporations to discriminate.
+The citizen initiative in Oregon is the first attempt to try to pass a constitutional amendment to allow business owners and corporations to discriminate on the basis of their sincerely held religious beliefs.
 If it is passed by the voters, we suspect that it would not withstand a subsequent federal court challenge.
 It would appear to violate the equal protection clause of the 14th Amendment to the U.S. Constitution.

 2013-NOV-22: Think Progress article comments on the "Protect Religious Freedom Initiative:"